johno/johnotander.github.io/_posts/2014-04-24-urls-for-humans.md

 ---
 layout: post
 title: Urls for Humans
-summary: Apply persistent, meaningful, human friendly urls to your Ruby on Rails app without any extra cruft.
+summary: Apply persistent, meaningful, human-friendly urls to your Ruby on Rails app without any extra cruft.
 category: Rails
 ---